“Show don’t tell” isn’t just a principle for writers. It’s for marketers, too.

-This is why it’s valuable to have testimonials and reviews from a range of demographics that represent your target audience.
+For this reason, it’s valuable to have testimonials and reviews from a range of demographics that represent your target audience.
 You want people to see someone else whose experience they can relate to, so it’s easier to put themselves in that person’s shoes.

 Instead of saying “customers love us because . . .” show people what your real customers are actually saying.

 Webinars provide a unique format for interacting with your audience.
 In the event itself, people often have the opportunity to ask questions in real-time and see how your experts respond.
-And after-the-fact, the recording of the event continues to serve as a valuable display of your expertise.
+And the recording of the event continues to serve as a valuable display of your expertise.

-Whether your webinars dig into common problems your product solves or explore goals you help people reach, they help your audience see the connection between what you do and what they’re trying to do.
+Whether your webinars dig into the common problems your product solves or explore the goals you help people reach, they help your audience see the connection between what you do and what they’re trying to do.

-Infographics help visually explain a concept or tell a story using statistics, facts, or other insights.
+Infographics help to visually explain a concept or tell a story using statistics, facts, or other insights.
 The best ones make complex processes seem simple or use interesting information to paint a picture.